Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Cassandra is an Actress, Writer and Producer from London.
 She read English and Drama at Sussex University then studied Acting at Drama Studio London.

 She has recently appeared in The Comedy of Errors and Henry V at the Roman Theatre in St Albans and created web series Jonas and Jacinta which is now on Twisted Mirror TV.
 She runs Tales Retold production company and is a Stage One graduate Producer.
-Cassandra is very excited to be joining Upstage.

 Steve Infield